verdx/libmultistreaming/README.md

         StreamingRecord.getInstance().addObserver(this);

         /*
-        Initialize the ViewModel, set the Incoming IPs(in this example from a EditText) and observe the network status */
+        Initialize the ViewModel and observe the network status */
         mViewModel = new DefaultViewModel(this.getApplication());
-        setIncomingIps();
         mViewModel.isNetworkAvailable().observe(this, (Observer<Boolean>) aBoolean -> {
             isNetworkAvailable = aBoolean;
             mStatusTextView.setText(getDeviceStatus());